(Note, this is a variation on this article, invited into docs with the release of 0.16.)

 (The reference is necessary because the interface needs it’s connection to the parent reader (File.Reader, in this case), and a copy would isolate it from its parent.)
 To avoid this, one good pattern is to just always use reader.interface.foo() - that is, always type out the whole thing.
 Sometimes this is too verbose, given the context, so, if you need to create a const, make sure it’s a const reference, and not a copy.
 In the line-by-line reading example, above, you see the verbose reader.interface.takeDelimiter() pattern.

-Error handling: first, if the openFile() fails, the code switches to handle FileNotFound and AccessDenied errors as redeemable - perhaps the user is given a chance to choose another file(name).
+Error handling: if the openFile() fails, the code switches to handle FileNotFound and AccessDenied errors as redeemable - perhaps the user is given a chance to choose another file(name).
 But if any other errors are returned, the final else just propagates the error (which may rise to the top and result in a panic).
-Also note: the earlier example, with std.Io.Dir.readFile() never explicitly needed to openFile(), so did not need the defer file.close(io) that is essential here.
+However, this example neglects takeDelimiter() errors - we’ll handle those better below.
+Also note: the earlier example, with std.Io.Dir.readFile() never explicitly called openFile(), so did not need the defer file.close(io) that is essential here in this example.

 This example also uses a stack buffer, buf - this time just 1024 bytes large; this suggests that we know that the lines of the file are less than 1024 bytes each, or else a whole line would not fit into buf when takeDelimiter() tried to read the line, and takeDelimiter() would return StreamTooLong.
 Note that tossBuffered() does NOT need to be called, even if a line is 1023 bytes long, because each subsequent call to takeDelimiter() will assume responsibility for that (line will be invalidated at that point, since line is just a slice reference into buf, and buf must be available for the next read).
-The use of an allocator, rather than the stack, is demonstrated above in the first example.
+The use of an allocator, rather than the stack, is demonstrated a couple of places elsewhere in this article.

 // ... alternatively ...